 Aside from these two deadlift variations, there are plenty of others that you can try out and add to your lower-body workout routine.

-Sumo Deadlift: Start with your legs several feet apart (wider than hip-width apart), knees facing out.
+- Sumo Deadlift: Start with your legs several feet apart (wider than hip-width apart), knees facing out.
+Try and "spread" the floor out with your feet to ensure that the knees remain spread according to the National Strength and Conditioning Association.
 Grab the bar in between your legs.

-Hack Lift: This one is for healthy, experienced lifters only.
-Start with the bar behind you and perform a backwards deadlift.
+- Hack Lift: This one is for healthy, experienced lifters only.
+Start with the bar behind you and perform a backward deadlift.